Computer Science (CSCI)

 A faculty mentored course designed to cover content not addressed by current courses.
 By design, the study usually includes only one or two students who are led by a faculty member.
 Occasionally, an independent study may be used to offer an existing course because of extenuating circumstances.
 The sophistication and rigor of the content is consistent with courses that are offered in the second or third year of study in the department.

 CSCI 290.
 Special Topics in Computer Science.
-1 Unit.
+0.5 or 1 Units.

 This is an introductory course with varied content.
 Most of the course will cover content not offered in general programs within the department.
 The professor will choose the college-level topics to be discussed.